acharya8848/octo-adventure/README.md

 <strong>Note: The ip will have to be a string whereas the port will have to be an integer.</strong>

-The object of type Connection will have the following functions available to it:
+The object of type TConnection will have the following functions available to it:

 1. send(cmd)
 2. justSend(cmd)